DC Functional Analysis and Circuit Checks

 Carl Worthington, Principal Electrical Engineer, Mecalac (formerly Terex GB)

 In order to facilitate the functional checks special objects exist in the E3.series library, including power sources, fuses, switches, complex devices and loads.
 Power supplies allow the user to stimulate the circuit while fuses monitor the inline current.
 Switches can be activated allowing current to pass between their contacts, and complex devices such as relays are configured to open or close auxiliary contacts based on the coil operation.

 During the analysis and design phase the current value and direction is constantly monitored at pin level.
 Voltage drop is monitored at each pin to determine the effectivity of the circuit.
 Inline fuses will fail should their tolerance be exceeded.
-Additionally, wires will fail if the current exceeds specified safety levels.
 This allows users to correct designs during the prototype or development phase – long before products enter the manufacturing stage.